What is an internship?

 What are the requirements for enrolling and completing an internship?

-- Once enrolled, student interns are required to maintain a weekly journal of their internship activities and respond to a set of weekly questions.
-Students must also prepare a final paper summarizing their experience at the conclusion of their internships.
+- EARNING ACADEMIC CREDIT: Once enrolled, student interns are required to maintain a weekly journal of their internship activities and respond to a set of weekly discussion questions.
+Students must also prepare a final reflection paper summarizing their experience at the conclusion of their internships.
+Your final grade is based on the quality of an intern’s performance in the following: your weekly journals, final reflection paper, and your site supervisor’s evaluation.
+All internship credits are graded as Pass/Fail.
+Please note, you must complete 40 hours at your internship site to earn 1 academic credit.
+Up to 15 credits of internship may be applied to your degree.

 Where have Communication and Media students interned before?